Creating a Career Development Plan: Tips and Strategies

 - Gives you a way to improve yourself

-Making a career development plan requires evaluating strengths and weaknesses of skillsets before taking action to improve your professional growth.
+Creating a career development plan is about evaluating your strengths and weaknesses in skillsets then taking active steps toward professional development.

-The first step when creating your career development plan is to review your skills, competencies, strengths, and areas where improvement is needed.
+The first step when creating your career development plan is to assess your current competencies, skillsets strengths, areas of strength, and areas for improvement.

 Consider these questions: